 - Miles & points can be devalued over time, and are generally the property of the loyalty program rather than the member, so really we’re just playing by the programs’ games

 Let me give a concrete example of why there’s no correct objective valuation of rewards points.
 Let’s say you have Capital One miles, which I value at 1.7 cents each, and you transfer those to Air Canada Aeroplan.
-You could redeem 90,000 miles for a one-way ticket in Lufthansa first class from Newark to Frankfurt.
+You could redeem 90,000 points for a one-way ticket in Lufthansa first class from Newark to Frankfurt.

 Meanwhile if paying cash, that ticket would cost over $12,000.